fullstorydev/fullstory-babel-plugin-annotate-react/CONTRIBUTING.md

 We use Jest as our test runner to verify changes and behaviors in our package.
 We use both unit tests and snapshot tests to prevent regressions in our code base.
 In order to run the jest tests you must have prepared your [local environment](#preparing-your-environment).

-You can run the tests from the project root directory using `npm run test`
+You can run the tests from the project root directory using `npm run test`.

 ### Reporting Bugs